-The Main Clipper in Omnia-5EX is quite powerful!!
-All of the presets operate with a moderate amount and the Composite Clipper is defaulted to the 0.0 or OFF position.
+The new Main Clipper in Omnia.6 is quite powerful!!
+All of the presets operate with a moderate amount of Main Clipping and the Composite Clipper is defaulted to the 0.0 or OFF position.
 In most cases, you will not need the Composite Clipper.
-The tradeoff between the two clippers is relative to the texture of the audio.
-The Main Clipper employs distortion control to reduce the perceived effects of the clipping process.
-Whereas, the Composite Clipper creates a sort of sparkle, and tightening of Bass to it's effect.
-There's also an illusion of added stereo, due to the clipping process in the mpx spectrum.
+The Main Clipper employs distortion cancellation to reduce the perceived effects of the clipping process, whereas the Composite Clipper does not.
+Instead, the Composite Clipper creates a sort of sparkle, and tightening of the Bass.
+There can also be an illusion of added stereo, due to the addition of clipping products to the multiplex spectrum.

 When ultimate, moment-to-moment loudness is a must, then adding some composite clipping to your preset will do the trick.
 How much?
-Well, start off with no more than 1.0dB, and work from there.
+Well, start off with no more than 0.5dB, and work from there.
 If too much is applied, audible distortion will result.
 When using the Composite Clipper, begin with the Main Clipper set to the normal defaulted operating level.

-10. What is clipper silk?
+11. What is clipper silk?
 How do I adjust it?
 What difference does it make in the sound of my station?

-This is a feature that debuted in the Omnia-6.
+This is a new feature that debuted in Omnia.6.
 Clipper Silk is an additional distortion-controlling network that you can adjust.
 It is designed to further suppress Intermodulation Distortion (IMD) that can be caused by the main clipping process.
 This is especially noticeable on voice, string instruments, or sustained vocal passages that have an underlying bass content present.
 When the adjustment is set to 0, then the main clipper emulates the operation of the clipping system that was used in the original-Omnia processor.
 As the adjustment is advanced, it increases the operation of the added distortion reduction network.
 In some very extreme cases, there may be a slight reduction in the upper high frequencies due to its operation.
 But this effect is quite subtle, to say the least.